Page Refresh AI/Blog/How to Update Old Content Without Rewriting Everything

 Can I update old content without rewriting the full article?

 Yes.
-If the page still matches search intent and has useful sections, preserve the working parts and update only the outdated, thin, unclear, or missing sections.
+If the URL still matches search intent and has useful sections, preserve the working parts and update only the outdated, thin, unclear, unsupported, or missing sections.

 What should I update first on an old page?

-Start with accuracy and intent: update old facts, remove stale examples, tighten the intro, and add missing sections that answer current reader questions.
+Start with evidence and accuracy: compare Search Console queries, check GA4 engagement, update old facts, remove stale examples, tighten the intro, add missing follow-up answers, and refresh internal links.

 When is a full rewrite better than a refresh?